glomadrian/Grav/README.md

 ### Path animator

-The path animator moves the grav following a path
+The path animator moves the grav following a path.

 #### The path (sample)
 ```java